 What Price is Corgi Cattle Dog Puppies?

-Corgi Cattle Dog prices go for around the same as their Corgi parents do, roughly between $800 and $1200 USD in price.
+Corgi Cattle Dog prices go for around the same as their Corgi parents do, roughly between $800 and $1200 in price.

 Cheaper options are not always the best options; the number one priority should be finding a breeder of adequate repute.